Postgraduate opportunities

 Are you an outstanding scientist or engineer who has recently completed, or expects to complete, their degree in a few months?
 Do you want to join our mission and help to shape the future of fusion energy with a world leading company?
 If so, our postgraduate opportunities at UKAEA may be for you.

-UKAEA works with many UK universities, which have fusion-related postgraduate opportunities in physics, materials science, technology, engineering, computing and robotics.
+UKAEA works with many UK universities, which have fusion-related postgraduate opportunities in physics, materials science, technology, engineering, tritium science, computing and robotics.
 Applications should be made to the universities directly, not UKAEA but if you have any general questions on UKAEA and its research priorities, please contact studentenquiries@ukaea.uk

 Masters